-Turning to markup and markdown, Figure 13 displays the levels for low- and high-TFP firms in 1977 and 2019.
-For markdowns, low-TFP firms experience a slight decrease, while high-TFP firms see an increase.
-In contrast, markups increase for both low- and high-TFP firms.
-These results are consistent with the patterns observed in Figure 12: wage bill shares increase for high-TFP firms while decreasing for low-TFP firms, and revenue shares decline for both groups.
+Turning to firm-level markups and markdowns, Figure 13 displays the levels for low- and high-productivity firms in 1977 and 2019.
+For markdowns, low-productivity firms experience a slight decrease, while high-productivity firms see an increase.
+In contrast, markups increase for both low- and high-productivity firms.
+These results are consistent with the patterns observed in Figure 12: wage bill shares increase for high-productivity firms while decreasing for low-productivity firms, and revenue shares decline for both groups.
 However, the changes in both markup and markdown are relatively modest, especially compared to the aggregate increase in markdowns.
-This suggests that the bulk of the aggregate markdown increase is driven by reallocation effects - more labor is now being employed by larger, more productive firms.
+This suggests that the bulk of the aggregate markdown increase is driven by reallocation effects.

 Finally, we examine the model-implied pass-through.
-Figure 14 illustrates both the primitive and effective pass-through.
-Consistent with the observed cross-sectional patterns of markups, primitive price pass-through exceeds 1, indicating that as firms grow larger, they face more elastic demand curves.
-Notably, low-TFP firms in 2019 exhibit smaller pass-through compared to 1977.

-Effective (observed) price pass-through, however, is incomplete.
+Figure 14 shows both primitive and effective pass-throughs.
+As implied in the data, primitive price pass-through exceeds 1, suggesting that larger firms face more elastic demand.
+Notably, low-productivity firms in 2019 exhibit lower pass-through than in 1977.
+Effective (measured) price pass-through, however, is incomplete.
 As explained by Proposition 4, this arises because firms operate under an upward-sloping labor supply curve.
-Two additional patterns emerge for effective price pass-through: (1) high-TFP firms (larger firms) exhibit smaller price pass-through than low-TFP firms, and (2) the pass-through of high-TFP firms is approximately twice as large as that of low-TFP firms.
-These patterns align with findings in Amiti, Itskhoki and Konings (2019).
-The higher pass-through observed for high-TFP firms is explained by their exposure to a more inelastic labor supply curve, which amplifies the dampening effect of wage adjustments on price changes.
-Finally, both primitive and effective wage pass-through are incomplete, consistent with our empirical findings.
+Two additional patterns emerge for the effective price pass-through: (1) high-productivity firms (larger firms) exhibit smaller effective price pass-through than low-productivity firms, and (2) the effective price pass-through of high-productivity firms is approximately half of that of low-productivity firms.
+This is consistent with the findings in Amiti, Itskhoki and Konings (2019).
+The lower effective price pass-through observed for high-productivity firms is explained by their exposure to a more inelastic labor supply curve, which amplifies the dampening effect of wage adjustments on price changes.
+Finally, both primitive and effective wage pass-through are incomplete, consistent with prior empirical findings.